Daniel-Ze/sequence_annotation/exFasta/README.md

   * translated_cds.fa:        **6484** protein sequences
   * signalp.out.fa:           **332** protein sequences

-After a successful run the script outputs the extracted sequences to termal and saves the sequences in a file named after the sequence name file
+After a successful run the script outputs the extracted sequences to the terminal and saves the sequences in a file named after the sequence name file.

-Don't use this script to extract reads from NGS data.
+***Don't use this script to extract reads from NGS data.***